In this quick guide, let's breakdown 3 MOA VS 6 MOA to help you better understand the subtle details to change how you think about them.

 A bigger dot is definitely faster to pick up when there is enough light to ID the target as well and what's behind the target.

-The red dot emitter starburst isn't a big problem under daylight setting because the bright sunlight can wash it off.
-But in low light settings, it can be a problem
+The red dot emitter starburst isn't a big problem under the daylight setting because the bright sunlight can wash it off.
+But in low-light settings, it can be a problem, especially in long-range shooting.

-More tips on using an red dot sight at night - check it out here
+More tips on using a red dot sight for quicker target acquisition at night - check it out here

-Yes, but the 6 MOA dot can cover up the target a lot if the target is too small.
+Yes, but the 6 MOA dot can cover up the target a lot if the target is too small, so picking a sight with a smaller dot may be a good idea.

 3 MOA VS 6 MOA For Competitive Shooting